DraconPern/hardlinkbackup/README.md

     hardlinkbackup \\Server1\share\ G:\snapshots\server1\

 ## Compiling
-Tested with VS2012
+- Tested with VS2012
-Requires at least VC++ 9.0 (VS2008)
-No other dependency required.
+- No other dependency required.